 Chiropractors education

-In Iceland the Surgeon general and the Ministry of health issue a practicing licence to chiropractors that have received their education from accredited educational institutions.
-Only persons with the proper education are allowed to call themselves chiropractors.
+In Iceland the Surgeon general issues a practicing licence to chiropractors that have received their education from accredited educational institutions.
+Only persons with the proper education and a practicing licence are allowed to call themselves a chiropractor.